plark-inc/hostship/README.md

 ```

 - Installs Docker (if missing).
-- downloads compose.json
+- Downloads compose.json
 - Writes a `.env` that includes an UPDATE_URL.
-Hitting this endpoint will update your compose to the latest version.
+Hitting this endpoint will update your compose.json file to the latest version.
 `UPDATE_URL=http://172.17.0.1:8080/update/<KEY>`

 ```Shell